Local analysis of fast magnetic reconnection: Introduction

 Appendix \ref{sec:canonical coord}, \emph{Magnetic canonical coordinates}, gives a general canonical representation of magnetic fields that is not restricted to the neighborhood of a particular magnetic field line but is closely related to the representation of Section \ref{sec:near given} that is.

 Appendix \ref{sec:Spitzer}, \emph{Spitzer's stellarator fields}, discusses the curl-free magnetic fields given by Spitzer in his foundational paper on stellarators.
-In particular, it is explained why the torsion to a magnetic field line is second order in the distortion from a straight field line and that the quadrupole field discussed in Section \ref{sec:near given} can produce a net twist tof the magnetic field lines in second order.
+In particular, it is explained why the torsion of a magnetic field line is second order in the distortion from a straight field line and that the quadrupole field discussed in Section \ref{sec:near given} can produce a net twist of the magnetic field lines in second order.